A technical guide to URL redirects for SEO

 The HTTP redirect is a server response to a URL request for a page that no longer exists because it has been removed or moved from that domain, or for some other reason it’s URL has been changed.

-illustration for 301 redirect
+Illustration for 301 redirect

 More than just a traffic diversion sign, these pieces of code offer a lot of information and any of the 3xx status codes indicate that a user is being redirected and that they must carry out additional action in order to complete the request.